faireai/challenge-average-booked-balance/README.md

   (`account_id`), and the time at which the result is required for each account (`reference_timestamp`).

-Your task is to build the function that computes the average value of the balance for each account, where the average is performed over the 90 days before the `reference_timestamp`, i.e.
+Your task is to build the function that, for each account, computes the average value of the over the 90 days before the `reference_timestamp`, i.e.

 ```math
 \mbox{average\_booked\_balance} = \frac{\sum_{\mbox{day} \in D} \mbox{balance}_\mbox{day}}{90}